Types of bowel changes you

 Rectal bleeding gets worse when you’re constipated.
-Stay hydrated, and eat easy to digest high fiber food.
+Stay hydrated, and eat easy to digest high fibre food.

 Hemorrhoids can be inside the rectum where you cannot see them or external under the skin around the anus.
 Straining with bowel movements can make both kinds of hemorrhoids flare and bleed.
 Though they’re not uncommon, you should tell your doctor what you’re experiencing.